Clarification

 Trade suppliers against each other

-become any form of 'Dutch Auction': unfairly trading off one tenderer against another by using the lowest tender to seek a reduction in costs from the other tenderers
+become any form of 'Dutch Auction': unfairly trading off one bidder against another by using the lowest tender to seek a reduction in costs from the other bidders.

 Distort competition

-By allowing a tenderer, not clearly in the lead, a chance to improve its offer.
+allowing a bidder a chance to improve its offer.

 Create bias

-Make changes which would result in a contract being awarded on terms more favourable to the tenderer
+make changes which would result in a contract being awarded on terms more favourable to a particular bidder.

 Adjust the specification

-accept reduced prices but also adjust the specification in a manner more favourable to the tenderer.
-There is a risk that such an adjustment could have led to a different outcome in the competition even if the price was reduced commensurately
+accept reduced prices achieved by adjusting the specification in a manner more favourable to a particular bidder.
+There is a risk that such an adjustment could have led to a different outcome in the competition even if the price was reduced commensurately.

 Be used automatically